ledgerleapllc/caspersignerverifier/README.md

 	$ python3 sign.py 'hello' test/test.secret.key test/test.public.key
 	$ php test/test.php

+Or use the pre-packaged all-in-one testing script.

+	$ sudo su $USER test/test.sh

 ## SECP256k1 Support

 SECP256k1 is now supported.
 The test keys used were generated using the ***casper-client*** on a Casper node on 06/04/2021.
 Pass the flag -s in python to specify, like: